Heart Throb Blanket Part 3

 Don’t forget to Like this Pattern on Ravelry

-The response on this free crochet blanket pattern has been incredible.
-It is one of the most popular patterns available on the Red Heart Website that was released this month.
+The response to this free crochet blanket pattern (my Heart Throb Blanket) has been incredible!
+It’s one of the most popular patterns available on the Red Heart Website that was released this month.
 I am so happy that you like it!

 Did you see Part 1 or Part 2 of the story?